Curriculum

 Fall Semester:

-UCOL 1200 (3 credit hours) – First-Year Seminar for the Math and Science First Learning Community: This freshman seminar will only be open to participants of the LC.
+COSC 1600 (3 credit hours) – Thinking Scientifically for College Success for the Math and Science First Learning Community: This seminar will only be open to participants of the LC.
 The course will focus on acclimating to the University, learning about campus resources, how to navigate common pitfalls of math and science majors, and how to set yourself up for success in these majors.
+This fulfills the College of Science’s “Prospect for Success” Requirement.

 One of the following courses: